animade/middleman-boilerplate/README.md

     npm install

-Install bourbon manually by going into source/stylesheets:
+If you want to use Bourno, install it manually by going into source/stylesheets:

     bourbon install